mike-morr/sp-monitor/README.md

 - [x] Rollover logs daily
 - [ ] Log file cleanup
 - [ ] Ability to time anything other than creating a list item.
+- [ ] Other types of authentication (Currently only NTLM/Windows Claims supported)